Search

 “intro” included some of the best Austin musicians.
 I was honored to work with them then, and I’m blessed to still watch their careers soar in whatever direction they’re off to.
 Most especially my producer, Aaron Barrera.
 He put his heart and guts into this project, and he celebrates this reissue with me.

-I contributed the voice, some keyboards, and naturally, the songwriting but here’s a BIG call out to the fantastic session players on “intro.”
+Here’s a BIG call out to the fantastic session players on “intro.”
 I guarantee you’ve heard their work on other recordings.
 Google them!
 Some have their own projects, but most the work they do is in the studio or backing live bands.
 They are there busting out the best they have; take after take after take.
 Thanks, to all session players!

 “intro” by Laurie Markvart